panphora/SpiralButton/README.md

 # Spiral Button

-This is a simple-looking button that spirals with multiple colors after it's clicked and while it loads.
+A button that spirals with colors as it loads.

 ## Add files to your page